restic/restic/doc/manual_rest.rst

 from the repository.

 Within the cache directory, there's a sub directory for each repository the cache was used with.
-Restic updates the timestamps of a repo directory each time it is used, so by looking at the timestamps of the sub directories of the cache directory it can decide which sub directories are old and probably not needed any more.
+Restic updates the timestamps of a repository directory each time it is used, so by looking at the timestamps of the sub directories of the cache directory it can decide which sub directories are old and probably not needed any more.
 You can either remove these directories manually, or run a